sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/client_pr_previews.md

 ## Why does a search query fail with an error?

 The preview app is deployed with `SOURCEGRAPHDOTCOM_MODE=false`, which means that the user should be authenticated to use all web application features similar to [the dogfood instance](https://k8s.sgdev.org/).
 Make sure that you're logged in.
 If it doesn't fix the issue, please report it in Slack.

+## Why is my preview inactive?

+## Where to find the script that cleans up previews?

+## What is the default cleanup schedule and the default preview lifetime?